bordszz/cs-11-jjj-laro-craft/README.md

 #### 3. Leaderboard (DLC)
 #### 5. 2nd Character (DLC)

+To access the DLC features, please download the following:
+- Textual (link/tut)

-To access the DLC features, in the terminal, navigate to the DLC folder instead of the Game folder.
+Then, in the terminal, navigate to the DLC folder instead of the Game folder.
 There, you can run the same 'python3 -m shroom_raider.py' command and the DLC game should launch.